jadecobra/python_tdd_exercises/source/functions.rst

     def function_with_return(self):
       return

   the terminal shows this test is also passing.
-I have defined 2 functions with different statements in their body but they both return the same result, because "in python all functions return :doc:`None </data structures: None>` by default, I can imagine the function has an invisible line that says ``return None``"
+I have defined 2 functions with different statements in their body but they both return the same result, because "in python all functions return :doc:`None <data_structures_none>` by default, I can imagine the function has an invisible line that says ``return None``"

 * RED: make it fail
   I can add one more test to the ``TestFunctions`` class in ``test_functions.py`` to help drive home the point